2022 Faculty Advancement Seed Grants Request for Proposals

-Duke University is committed to advancing faculty excellence by fostering an inclusive and respectful environment where all faculty can thrive.
-The Office for Faculty Advancement furthers that commitment by supporting all faculty and their academic programs.
-Seed grants are intended to provide a financial head start for novel faculty development initiatives within academic units (schools, departments, divisions, centers and institutes) that aim to foster a sense of community and a welcoming and respectful climate for all members.
+Duke University is committed to advancing faculty excellence by fostering an equitable and respectful environment where all faculty can thrive.
+The Office for Faculty Advancement advances that commitment by supporting all faculty and their academic programs.
+Seed grants are intended to provide a financial foundation for faculty-led novel faculty development initiatives within academic units (schools, departments, divisions, centers, and institutes) that aim to foster a sense of community and a welcoming and respectful climate for all members.

 Guidelines and Theme

-The Vice Provost for Faculty Advancement is pleased to announce the theme of the fourth round of the Faculty Advancement Seed Grant Program: “Confronting Racism and Bias: Fostering an Inclusive Community.”
-Seed grant proposals will be accepted for review if they describe a project that seeks to build bridges and address dynamics between faculty colleagues; faculty and staff; or faculty and students.
-We will also accept a limited number of additional proposals that do not fall within the thematic area but propose innovative faculty development initiatives.
-Please note that the goal of this program is not to support research collaborations.
+The Office for Faculty Advancement is pleased to announce the theme of the fifth round of the Faculty Advancement Seed Grant Program: “Improving Departmental Climate and Building Community.”
+Seed grant proposals will be accepted for review if they describe a project that seeks to address a specific culture and climate issue in their department, including building bridges and addressing dynamics between faculty colleagues, faculty and staff, or faculty and students.
+We may also accept a limited number of additional proposals that do not fall within the thematic area but propose innovative faculty development initiatives.
+[Please note that this initiative does not fund research projects or research collaborations.]

-Proposals that are successful in this cycle will seek to explore issues and approaches that are directly related to the stated guidelines of this RFP.
-Examples of eligible activities to connect faculty at Duke and/or across academic units are: organizing workshops, group discussions, focus group conversations, small group symposiums, outside speakers, book clubs, etc.
+Proposals that are successful will seek to explore issues and approaches that are directly related to the stated guidelines of this RFP.
+Examples of eligible activities are: resource development, workshops and programs, group discussions, focus group conversations, small group symposia, outside speakers, book clubs, etc.

 Seed grant award amounts typically range between $1,000 and $20,000.
 Faculty should be in good standing with the university at the time of submission and should remain so throughout the project period.
 Funds may be revoked should this status change.